Chart Color Schemes

 Gilmore features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 80.7% of all households, including 38.6% couples with children, 27.8% couples without children, and 13.5% single parent families.
-Non-family households comprise the remaining 19.3%, with lone person households at 18.6% and group households making up 1.2%.
-The median household size is 2.8 people, larger than the Australian Capital Territory average of 2.6.
+Non-family households account for 19.3%, with lone person households at 18.6% and group households making up 1.2%.
+The median household size is 2.8 people, which is larger than the Australian Capital Territory average of 2.6.

 Frequently Asked Questions - Households